japila-books/apache-spark-internals/docs/core/ContextCleaner.md

 Cleaning shuffle [id]
 ----

-doCleanupShuffle uses xref:core:SparkEnv.adoc[SparkEnv] to access the xref:core:SparkEnv.adoc#mapOutputTracker[MapOutputTracker] to xref:scheduler:MapOutputTracker.adoc#unregisterShuffle[unregister the given shuffle].
+doCleanupShuffle uses core:SparkEnv.md[SparkEnv] to access the core:SparkEnv.md#mapOutputTracker[MapOutputTracker] to scheduler:MapOutputTracker.md#unregisterShuffle[unregister the given shuffle].

-doCleanupShuffle uses xref:core:SparkEnv.adoc[SparkEnv] to access the xref:core:SparkEnv.adoc#blockManager[BlockManagerMaster] to xref:storage:BlockManagerMaster.adoc#removeShuffle[remove the shuffle blocks] (for the given shuffleId).
+doCleanupShuffle uses core:SparkEnv.md[SparkEnv] to access the core:SparkEnv.md#blockManager[BlockManagerMaster] to storage:BlockManagerMaster.md#removeShuffle[remove the shuffle blocks] (for the given shuffleId).

-doCleanupShuffle informs all registered <<listeners, CleanerListeners>> that xref:core:CleanerListener.adoc#shuffleCleaned[shuffle was cleaned].
+doCleanupShuffle informs all registered <<listeners, CleanerListeners>> that core:CleanerListener.md#shuffleCleaned[shuffle was cleaned].

 In the end, doCleanupShuffle prints out the following DEBUG message to the logs: